pfelwor/linux_workstation_configs/README.md

 linux_workstation_configs
 =========

-Ansible role to configure a linux workstation for cloud and automation development.
+Ansible role to configure a linux workstation for cloud- and infrastructure-automation development.
 Currently only supporting (x)ubuntu

 Requirements